shzcuber/CS163-Projects-2024Fall/_posts/2024-12-07-team34-gaussian-splatting.md

 ### Structure From Motion

 Structure from Motion (SfM) was an early solution to this problem.
 It transforms inputs of 2D images to a sparse point cloud.
-It does this through 2D image aligment, in which distinctive features are matched in each image, the camera pose is estimated, and the 3D coordinates are calculated.
+It does this through 2D image alignment, in which distinctive features are matched in each image, the camera pose is estimated, and the 3D coordinates are calculated.
 **COLMAP** is a package and CLI that implements SfM, allowing a user to easily generate the sparse point clouds through SfM.